-With the recent advancement of language models, researchers have explored whether language models exhibit biases like humans do.
-Past work has focused on finding evidence of bias in how language models reproduce societal stereotypes in their generated content \citep{abid_persistent_2021, lucy_gender_2021a}.
-In light of these findings, more recent models undergo extensive post-training steps such as instruction fine tuning and supervised learning to ensure that the model aligns with human values \citep{ziegler_finetuning_2020a, ouyang_training_2022a}.
+With recent advances in language models, researchers have explored whether language models exhibit biases like humans do.
+Past work has focused on examining bias in how language models reproduce societal stereotypes in their generated content \citep{abid_persistent_2021, lucy_gender_2021}.
+In light of these findings, more recent models undergo extensive post-training steps such as instruction fine-tuning and supervised learning to ensure that models align with human values \citep{ziegler_finetuning_2020, ouyang_training_2022}.
 As a result, the more recent models are less likely to express bias in generated content.

-However, there remain concerns about implicit bias in language models. \citet{zhao_comparative_2024a} had GPT-3.5 complete templates by filling in social group pairs (e.g., "X are nurses as Y are surgeons") then evaluate these completions as "right" or "wrong."
-Models tended to generate stereotypical completions (e.g., "Women are nurses as Men are surgeons") while simultaneously labeling them as "wrong." \citet{bai_explicitly_2025} administered a modified version of the Implicit Association Test, asking LLMs to pick words signaling social group identities (e.g., Julia and Ben) next to a list of attribute words (e.g., home, work).
+However, there remain concerns about implicit bias in language models. \citep{zhao_comparative_2024} had GPT-3.5 complete templates by filling in social group pairs (e.g., "X are nurses as Y are surgeons") and then evaluating those completions as "right" or "wrong."
+Models tended to generate stereotypical completions (e.g., "Women are nurses as Men are surgeons") while simultaneously labeling them as "wrong." \citep{bai_explicitly_2025} administered a modified version of the Implicit Association Test, asking LLMs to pick words signaling social group identities (e.g., Julia and Ben) next to a list of attribute words (e.g., home, work).
 Then, they calculated the proportion of association-compatible pairings.
-The authors found that proprietary LLMs, despite being trained to align with human values and avoid expressing biases, still showed a stronger tendency to create association-compatible rather than incompatible pairings.
+The authors found that frontier LLMs, despite being trained to align with human values and avoid expressing biases, still showed a stronger tendency to create association-compatible rather than incompatible pairings.